Valley Metro Rail: I-10 West Extension (2030)

-West Phoenix/Glendale
+West Phoenix Extension

 Starting in 2013, Valley Metro along with the cities of Glendale and Phoenix approved a project to study the potential extension of light rail, bus rapid transit or streetcar to Glendale.
-Initially, three different route options were proposed, all of which headed west from the current light rail system and featured a shared terminus in the Downtown Glendale area.
+Initially, three different route options were proposed, all heading west from the existing light rail system and featuring a shared terminus in the Downtown Glendale area.
 Options included travel directly across Glendale Avenue, as well as routes that travel along Camelback Road and a combination of 43rd and 51st avenues, before entering the shared downtown terminus area.

 In February 2016, a community working group recommend a route for this project, this route travels along Camelback Road until 43rd Avenue, at which point light rail would travel north along 43rd Avenue until Glendale Avenue, from there it would continue west until it reaches 56th Avenue, where the route is likely to shift approximately 500 ft north to Glenn Drive, where it will continue to the downtown terminus.
 Light rail was selected as the preferred type of transit for the route, as opposed to bus rapid transit or streetcar.

 On October 17, 2017, Glendale City Council directed staff against moving forward on a route into downtown Glendale, effectively killing the plans for the Glendale portion of the extension.
-At the beginning of 2019, Phoenix City Council voted to indefinitely delay the remaining Phoenix portion of the project.
+At the beginning of 2019, Phoenix City Council voted to delay the remaining Phoenix portion of the project indefinitely.

+Starting in 2022, Valley Metro opened talks again about the West Phoenix Extension.
+The West Phoenix Extension will run from 91st Avenue and Thomas Road to 75th Avenue and Thomas then turn north to Indian School Road and connect to the Indian School Road and Central Avenue station.
+As of 2023 the project is in the locally preferred alternative adoption process.
+The West Phoenix Extension will also connect with the I-10 West Extension on 79th Avenue and Thomas Road and the Phoenix BRT on 35th Avenue and Indian School Road.

+On May 30, 2024, Phoenix City Council approved the project.

+ASU West Extension

+As of 2019, an extension was planned to occur to Arizona State University's West campus in 2044.

+Northeast Extension

+A previous study into a Northeast light rail corridor has been suspended indefinitely, with Phoenix City Council directing funds towards street maintenance instead.